A, B, C, D, E

 Marygold (Calendula) - Calendulae officinalis

-It is an annual plant that usually bears orange, but sometimes yellow flowers.
-The marigold usually grows to a height of 30-45 cm and has blunt leaves.
-Its flowering period extends from May to November, while the fruits are often curved and boat-shaped.
+It is an annual plant with usually orange flowers, sometimes yellow, that can reach a height of 30–45 cm.
+The flowering period runs from May to November, and the fruits are often curved and boat-shaped.

-Both fresh and dried flowers can be used in soups, and they also act as a natural coloring for cheese, butter and other foods.
-Historically, the petals were even used to imitate saffron.
+Both fresh and dried flowers can be used in soups and as a natural coloring for cheese, butter, and other foods.
+Historically, the petals were also used to simulate saffron.

 Milk Thistle (Herb) - Sylibum marianum, Cardui Mariae - Cut